Tracht/birdie/README.md

 The database (we should have sent you credentials) contains some of these observation events, within the `events` table.

 ## Challenge
 *Display the information to a family member*

-#### Your challenge is to clone this repository and create a small web application to visualize these observations, so that looking at it is valuable to a family member of this care recipient.
+#### Your challenge is to create a small web application to visualize these observations, so that looking at it is valuable to a family member of this care recipient.

-This could mean presenting it in the following forms:
+This could mean presenting it in the following forms or in any combination of the below.
  - A table
  - A graph
  - A timeline

- Or any other way/combination of those.
-We are test driven here at Birdie so please make sure you write tests to validate your work.

-## Deliverables

-- Put your code on Github and send us the link to the repository
-- Deploying the code to a platform like [Heroku](https://heroku.com) is a great plus.
-- **If you are unable to deploy your code please send a recording of the application working**

-## Set up
+## Tech Stack

-Here's the technical stack this boilerplate was made with:

 ### Front end
 * [React](https://reactjs.org/)